 If you intend to use a skin-lightening product, check the ingredient list.
 A skin lightener with mercury or a high concentration of hydroquinone could be unsafe.
 A good replacement formula might contain kojic acid or a combination of retinol and botanicals [source: Janes].
 If you have concerns about a particular formula or your skin condition, contact your physician for advice.

 Skin-lightening moisturizers are just one of several treatments available for hyperpigmentation.
-To learn more about how to solve skin pigmentation problems, take a look at the links on the next page.
+To learn more about how to solve skin pigmentation problems, take a look at the links below.